gdoukas1/Cryptarithmetic-Solver/README.md

 # Cryptarithmetic-Solver

-A Cryptaritmetic Solver for numerical base of 6 or 10 using Backtracking search.
+A Cryptaritmetic Solver that works for numerical bases of 6 or 10 using Backtracking search.
 The algorithm woks only for addition of the two strings.
 In main() there are already three examples of strings that solved by running the program.
 The 3 examples are: <br/>
 I. TO + TO = FOR , numerical base = 6 <br/>
 II.
 TOO + TOO = FOR , numerical base = 6 <br/>